 Here’s how to activate Smart Lock.

 Go to device Settings and tap on Lock screen.
-Click on Smart Lock, your enter password/PIN, and enable the options you wish to utilize.
+Click on Smart Lock, enter your password/PIN, and enable the options you wish to utilize.

 Movement is what On-body protection is all about and is ideal for runners, bikers, or those performing any physical activity.
 Initially activated by your password or PIN, this option will keep your device unlocked while your body is in motion.
 However, once you stop moving or set your phone down, it will lock and require you to re-enter your password or PIN to unlock.